 In the table below, state the crash reduction goal for each of the three fiscal years.
 The method of measurement should be consistent from year to year.
-For example, if the overall crash reduction goal for the three year period is 12 percent, then each annual goal could be shown as 4 percent.
+For example, if the overall crash reduction goal for the three year period is 12 percent, then each annual goal would be shown as 4 percent.
+If the crash reduction goal is 15 crashes per year, then each annual goal would be shown as 15.

 Fiscal Year Annual Crash Reduction Goals

-2023 0
+Î 2023 5

-2024 0
+Î 2024 5

-2025 0
+Ī 2025 5

-In anticipation of reducing the number of serious CMV crashes especially in and around work zones by 15% over the three year period, we intend to concentrate on traffic enforcement around CMV's to include Non-CMV's and traffic enforcement on CMV's without inspections.
+In anticipation of reducing the number of serious CMV crashes especially in and around work zones by 15% over the three year period, a 5% decrease each year.
+We intend to concentrate on traffic enforcement around CMV's to include Non-CMV's and traffic enforcement on CMV's without inspections.
+"Update for FY24" We are incorporating roadways with work zones into our crash reduction initiatives.